zahachtah/CAS/_pages/ItSS.md

   - image_path: /images/settingTheScene.jpeg
     alt: "placeholder image 1"
     title: "Perspectives"
-    excerpt: "As we move into the challenge of both understanding the problem, as well as how to arrive at solutions, we are first going to make a stop and think about perspectives.
-From a fundamental mechanism of learning, to the transdisciplinary approach, the ability to change perspective provides both understanding as well as empathy"
+    excerpt: "As a fundamental mechanism of learning, to the core of the transdisciplinary approach, the ability to change perspective provides both understanding, solutions as well as empathy.
+In fact, the role of perspectives and empathy for sustainability cannot be overstated"
     url: "/_pages/ItSS/Perspectives"
     btn_label: "Explore"
     btn_class: "btn--inverse"